 The final step in successfully planting grass seed is to keep the lawn adequately moisturized all the time.
 This is very crucial in the process.

-If the seed dries out, it dies!
+If the seed dries out, it will die.
 After sowing grass seed, they will need constant and frequent watering unlike the “water deeply and less frequently” watering for mature grass.
 This is to help the seed germinate and develop its root system for a healthy lawn.

 On the other hand, overwatering will hinder the germination process as well, so you need to use just enough water to keep the soil moist at seed depth.
-It should be moist, and not soggy.
+It should be moist, never soggy.

 Check moisture levels

 Once the seedbed has started to establish itself and sprouts have begun to pop out, continue to check the ground’s moisture regularly.
 If you notice it getting dry, add some water.